surajp92/DD-LES/README.md

 # DD-LES
-This repository contains codes for two-dimensional Kraichnan turbulence.
+This repository contains codes for different machine learning algorithms for two-dimensional Kraichnan turbulence.
+We investigate decision tree regreesor, random forest regressor, feedforward neural network, and convolutional neural network in this study.

 ### A top-level directory layout